icgw/dotfiles/README.md

 ## Usage

-This is only a documentation package.
+This is only a dotfiles package, including some configurations.

 ```sh
 $ curl -sL https://raw.githubusercontent.com/icgw/dotfiles/master/ubuntu_16_04.sh | sh